-Some Democrats on the House Judiciary Committee say the president’s actions could be construed as obstruction of justice, an article the panel approved to recommend impeachment during the presidencies of Richard Nixon and Bill Clinton.
+Some Democrats on the House Judiciary committee say that the president’s actions could be construed as obstruction of justice, an article the panel approved to recommend impeachment during the presidencies of Richard Nixon and Bill Clinton.
 But the Republican-controlled panel has done little to investigate claims of wrongdoing by the president.

-“I think if the investigation plays out that all of that is true, I think that is very close to obstruction of justice,” Democratic Rep. Cedric Richmond told National Journal.
+“I think if the investigation plays out that all of that is true, I think that is very close to obstruction of justice,” Rep. Cedric Richmond told National Journal.
 “We all know obstruction of justice is an impeachable offense, so I just think you just have to let the investigation play out, but I think it’s reason for grave concern.”

-“There’s reason to believe that the president may have abused his authority and engaged in obstruction of justice if in fact he fired James Comey for the purpose of thwarting the ongoing investigation in the possible collusion of the Trump campaign and Russia,” added Democratic Rep. Hakeem Jeffries in an interview.
-“There’s also reason to believe that obstruction of justice may have occurred if Donald Trump did ask James Comey to drop the investigation that was ongoing into possible crimes committed by Michael Flynn.
+“There’s reason to believe that the president may have abused his authority and engaged in obstruction of justice if in fact he fired James Comey for the purpose of thwarting the ongoing investigation in the possible collusion of the Trump campaign and Russia,” added Rep. Hakeem Jeffries in an interview.
+“There’s also reason to believe that obstruction of justice may have occurred if Donald Trump did ask James Comey to drop the investigation that was ongoing into possible crimes committed by Michael Flynn.”

 But the House Judiciary Committee did not, frustrating Democrats to no end.
-“At this time, it looks like the House is aiding and abetting a cover-up by failing and refusing to go forward with public hearings,” Rep. Hank Johnson told National Journal.
+“At this time it looks like the House is aiding and abetting a cover up by failing and refusing to go forward with public hearings,” Rep. Hank Johnson told National Journal.

-“We need to let former FBI Director Mueller do his work, and the House Judiciary Committee will exercise appropriate oversight as necessary,” added the aide.
+“We need to let former FBI Director Mueller do his work and the House Judiciary Committee will exercise appropriate oversight as necessary,” added the aide.

-“The media has twisted, invented, distorted, harangued, done everything they could possibly do to delegitimize this president, and in this instance, they used a conversation that, really, no one really knows what it was,” Franks said.
+“The media has twisted, invented, distorted, harangued, done everything they could possibly do to delegitimize this president, and in this instance, they used a conversation that really no one really knows what it was,” Franks said.
 “Even if what they said was said, it’s still a long way from something that’s an actionable item.”

 It is possible that even if Mueller’s investigation finds that Trump committed an impeachable offense and most House Republicans would not want to initiate the process, Democrats could go around them and introduce a resolution calling for impeachment.
 The House Freedom Caucus tried that tactic in trying to impeach IRS Commissioner John Koskinen last year, but the resolution failed.